voxeet/voxeet-uxkit-cordova/README.md

 **Useful methods**

-To maximize or minimize a conference, use the `appearMaximized`.
+To maximize or minimize a conference, use the `appearMaximized` method.
 By default, the conference appears maximized.
 Change the value to false if you wish to minimize it.

 ```javascript
 await VoxeetSDK.appearMaximized(false);
 ```

-To start a conference using a built-in receiver or a built-in receiver speaker, use the defaultBuiltInSpeaker (as in the example below).
+To start a conference using a built-in receiver or a built-in receiver speaker, use the `defaultBuiltInSpeaker` method (as in the example below).
 By default, the conference starts using a built-in receiver.
-Change the value to true if you wish to use built-in speaker.
+Change the value to true if you wish to use a built-in speaker.

 ```javascript
 await VoxeetSDK.defaultBuiltInSpeaker(true);
 ```

-To enable a video, use the defaultVideo (as in the example below).
+To enable a video, use the `defaultVideo` method (as in the example below).
 By default, the conference starts without a video.
 Change the value to true if you wish to enable video conferencing.

 ```javascript
 await VoxeetSDK.defaultVideo(true);